-Chrystal George Mwangi, Associate Director
+Chrystal George Mwangi, Research associate

 Dr. George Mwangi is an assistant professor in higher education.
 Her scholarship broadly centers on 1) structures of opportunity and educational attainment for underrepresented populations along the P-20 education pipeline; 2) impacts of globalization and migration on U.S. higher education at the student, institution, and policy levels; and 3) African and African Diaspora populations in higher education.
 More info.

-Genia bettencourt, Graduate assistant
+Genia bettencourt, Graduate assistant and Center Coordinator

 Genia Bettencourt is a doctoral candidate in Higher Education at the University of Massachusetts Amherst.
-Her research interests focus on college a, with her dissertation research focused on the experiences of working class students at public research institutions regarding perceptions of class-based allyship and sense of belonging.
+Her research interests focus on college access and equity, with her dissertation research focused on the experiences of working class students at public research institutions regarding perceptions of class-based allyship and sense of belonging.
 Genia has a background in student affairs and social justice education, with work experience across residential life, student leadership, and pre-college programs.

 suzan kommers, graduate assistant